 Marketing intelligence experts at Datorama recommend tracking your branded impressions, internet search volume, and the performance of branded keywords (the use of your brand name on business cards, in messages, posts, etc.).

 The first step to building a strong brand identity is understanding your audience and what they want and need.
 This includes volunteers and donors.
 We recommend you ask the following questions:

 - Who are they? – Are they male, female, or both?
 Are they Boomers or Millennials?
 Where are they from?

 - What do they do? – Knowing what your audience does for a living and what they’re interested in is a great way to more precisely target your marketing, primarily when engaged in digital marketing.

 - Why are they donating? – Do you know the reason why they care about your mission?
 If you do, it’s easier to pair their needs with what you can give them.

 - When are they donating? – Find out when your target audience typically makes this type of donation.
-That way, you can increase your chances of getting their attention they want to give it to you.
+That way, you can increase your chances of getting the attention they want to give to you.